DavesCodeMusings/school-coding-lab/README.md

 If you want to build a coding lab in your school, start with the [documentation](https://davescodemusings.github.io/school-coding-lab/) to discover how it all works.

-If you already have a development machine and some microcontrollers, go straight to [the labs](https://davescodemusings.github.io/school-coding-lab/labs/) and start coding.
+If you already have a development machine and some microcontrollers, go straight to [the microcontroller labs](https://davescodemusings.github.io/school-coding-lab/labs/) and start coding.

 Everything here is released to the Public Domain.
 Use it, modify it, or remix it to your heart's content.